 Public Recognition Events

 Studies suggest public recognition is a powerful way to express gratitude.
 Organizations can also use this to effectively acknowledge the efforts of their volunteers.
-Whether it’s through a small gathering, an award ceremony, or a community celebration, managers can either create fun titles or recognize their work and give them a token of appreciation.
+Whether it’s through a small gathering, an award ceremony, or a community celebration, managers can either create fun titles or recognize their work and give them a token of appreciation, such as custom awards.
 This evokes a sense of belonging among individuals and helps them see the broader impact of their work.

 -